 If you want to skip ahead on all the details in this article, here are the top VPNs for using with Popcorn Time:

-- ExpressVPN Our top choice.
+- ExpressVPN Our top choice for Popcorn Time!
 Super fast servers, tuned for torrenting and downloading, works well with Popcorn Time.
 Lead the pack with privacy and security features.
 Includes 30-day money back guarantee.

 - NordVPN Budget provider that makes no compromises on speed or security.
 Keep no logs and offer DNS leak protection.

 - CyberGhost Low-cost service.
 Surprisingly good speeds in our testing, easy to use so great for beginners.
 Good security and privacy.

 - IPVanish Achieved popularity for excelling in torrenting, P2P filesharing and downloading.
 Solid security and privacy features.